When you know the top pest control marketing secrets to growing, you'll have the power to build a long-lasting business.

 For instance, if you have a high unopen rate, you can run tests to try to find out why (such as testing different subject lines).

 And so no matter what email marketing software you choose, be sure you set up tracking!

-Completing this one, easy action will show you PRECISELY how your email campaign is doing.
-This can significantly improve your sales via email.
+Completing this one, easy action shows PRECISELY how an email campaign is performing.
+This can significantly improve sales via email.

-And if you’re new to email marketing, you might want to freshen up on some email stat terms here.
+And if you’re new to email marketing, you might want to freshen up on some email stat terms.

-In order to increasingly get more sales, keep perfecting your campaigns.
+In order to increasingly get more sales, keep perfecting campaigns.

-By trial and error, you’re going to find yourself constantly trying new things, changing and updating your emails.
+By trial and error, you’re going to find yourself constantly trying new things, changing, and updating emails.